 And they charge you for that usage by asking:

 1. When you used the energy (peak vs. off-peak)

 2. What your rate is based on territory and rate schedule

 Then, they factor in any credits you should get from net energy metering charges, if you generate any of your own electricity with solar or other renewable energy sources.

 Then, finally, they tally it all up and give you a big “total due”.
 Of course, that’s the big number with a $ in front at the top of the bill.
 But, if you’ve gotten this far, you know it’s just one little part of a bigger picture.

 If you don't generate any of your own energy using renewable resources (like solar), you pay the full retail value for all the energy you use.
 But if you do generate your own energy, you only pay retail value for the energy you don't produce yourself.
 So, if you use more than your system can produce, or if you use power when the sun isn't out, you will be charged by the utility for that power.
 (Unless, of course, your system has storage!)

-For Enphase customers, you can log on to MyEnlighten to see how your energy production compares to what the utility company is giving you credit for.
+For Enphase customers that have energy usage monitoring, you can log on to MyEnlighten to see how your energy production compares to what the utility company is giving you credit for.
 If it doesn’t line up, check here for some tips that might explain the difference.